Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-Garran has a median taxpayer income of $77,505 and an average of $107,845, according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2022.
-This places Garran in the top percentile nationally, compared with the Australian Capital Territory's median income of $68,678 and average income of $83,634.
-Based on Wage Price Index growth of 13.6% since financial year 2022, current estimates for Garran would be approximately $88,046 (median) and $122,512 (average) as of September 2025.
-According to the 2021 Census figures, household, family, and personal incomes in Garran all rank highly nationally, between the 96th and 97th percentiles.
-The earnings profile shows that 36.6% of Garran's population (1,360 individuals) fall within the $4000+ income range, contrasting with the region where the $1,500 - 2,999 bracket leads at 34.3%.
-Economic strength is evident in Garran through 49.4% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
-After housing costs, residents retain 87.8% of their income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 9th decile.
+Garran SA2 had a median taxpayer income of $77,505 and an average income of $107,845 in financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
+This places Garran among the top percentile nationally, compared to the Australian Capital Territory's median income of $68,678 and average income of $83,634.
+By September 2025, estimated incomes would be approximately $88,046 (median) and $122,512 (average), based on a 13.6% growth in wages since financial year 2022.
+According to the 2021 Census, Garran's household, family, and personal incomes rank highly nationally, between the 95th and 96th percentiles.
+In Garran, 36.6% of individuals fall within the $4000+ income range, contrasting with the region where the $1,500 - 2,999 bracket leads at 34.3%.
+Economic strength is evident through 49.4% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
+After housing costs, residents retain 87.8% of their income, reflecting strong purchasing power.
+The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income